Leipzig: 20th century

 During World War II, Leipzig was repeatedly struck by Allied bombing raids, beginning in 1943 and lasting until 1945.
 The first raid occurred on the morning of 4 December 1943, when 442 bombers of the Royal Air Force (RAF) dropped a total amount of almost 1,400 tons of explosives and incendiaries on the city, destroying large parts of the city centre.
 This bombing was the largest up to that time.
 Due to the close proximity of many of the buildings hit, a firestorm occurred.
 This prompted firefighters to rush to the city; however, they were unable to control the fires.
 Unlike the firebombing of the neighbouring city of Dresden, this was a largely conventional bombing with high explosives rather than incendiaries.
 The resultant pattern of loss was a patchwork, rather than wholesale loss of its centre, but was nevertheless extensive.

 The Allied ground advance into Germany reached Leipzig in late April 1945.
 The U.S. 2nd Infantry Division and U.S. 69th Infantry Division fought their way into the city on 18 April and completed its capture after fierce urban action, in which fighting was often house-to-house and block-to-block, on 19 April 1945.
-In April 1945, the Mayor of Leipzig, SS-Gruppenführer Alfred Freyberg, his wife and daughter, together with Deputy Mayor and City Treasurer Ernest Kurt Lisso, his wife, daughter and Volkssturm Major and former Mayor Walter Dönicke, all committed suicide in Leipzig City Hall.
+In April 1945, the Mayor of Leipzig, SS-Gruppenführer Alfred Freyberg, his wife and daughter, together with Deputy Mayor and City Treasurer Ernest Kurt Lisso, his wife, daughter, and Volkssturm Major and former Mayor Walter Dönicke, all committed suicide in Leipzig City Hall.

 The United States turned the city over to the Red Army as it pulled back from the line of contact with Soviet forces in July 1945 to the designated occupation zone boundaries.
 Leipzig became one of the major cities of the German Democratic Republic (East Germany).

 Following the end of World War II in 1945, Leipzig saw a slow return of Jews to the city.
-They were joined by large numbers of German refugees who had been expelled from Central and Eastern Europe in accordance with the Potsdam Agreement.
+They were joined by large numbers of German refugees who had been expelled from Central and Eastern Europe.